Kansas' Leaders in Uterine Fibroid Treatment

 What Causes Fibroids?

-Fibroid specialists don't know the cause of uterine fibroids, but research and clinical experience point to some of the following factors:
+Fibroid specialists don't know the exact cause of uterine fibroids, but research and clinical experience point to some of the following factors:

 - Hormone Production - The two hormones that stimulate development of the uterine lining during each menstrual cycle in preparation for pregnancy, estrogen and progesterone, appear to promote the growth of fibroids.
 Fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells do.
 Fibroids also tend to shrink post menopause becuase of a decrease in hormone production.